BrenoFariasdaSilva/JavaScript/README.md

 ## Contributing

-Code improvement recommendations are very welcome.
-In order to contribute, follow the steps below:
+Code improvement recommendations are very welcome, but keep in mind that many exercises will be very simple, with a lot of room for improvement, after all here is all the history of my learning progress.

 ## License